 5. You Don’t Have Enough (Ways to Make) Money

 Rich people make money from investments or from ventures where they call the shots and use their talents.
-Furthermore, rich people often have several income streams operating simultaneously.
-There is a reason why so many celebrities venture into clothing lines or why so many actors want to direct.
-You don’t have to give up your job unless you hate it, but there is nearly zero chance that you will ever get rich working at a day job, unless you work in Silicon Valley and you get a share of the spoils of a really big IPO.
+Furthermore, wealthy people often have several income streams operating simultaneously.
+There is a reason why celebrities venture into other entrepreneurship.
+You don’t have to give up your job unless you hate it, but there is nearly zero chance that you will ever get productive working at a day job unless you work in Silicon Valley, and you get a share of the spoils of a massive IPO.

 The Key to Wealth Is Hard Work

-There is no fairy dust or magic wand that will instantly make you rich.
-Unless you are a trust fund baby or have royal lineage, the only way you will achieve overnight wealth is to pick the right combination of number on a lottery ticket.
+There is no fairy dust or magic wand that will instantly make you productive.
+Unless you are a trust fund baby or have royal lineage, the only way you will achieve overnight wealth is to pick the right combination of the number on a lottery ticket.
 A smarter plan is to get smart about money, investments, debts and your financial priorities.
-Do that, and you may very well see your financial prospects improve sooner than you think.
+Do that, and you may very well see your economic prospects improve sooner than you think.